QuantEcon/Expectations.jl/docs/src/index.md

 E = expectation(dist)
 ```

-You can also choose and algorithms and default parameters (see below for list):
+You can also choose algorithms and default parameters (see below for list):

 ```@repl 1
 E = expectation(dist, Gaussian; n = 30) # Could have done expectation(dist) or expectation(dist; n = 30)